SunkenHero/asciiart/README.md

 # asciiart
-Python project for turning images to ascii art
+Python project for converting images to ascii art